parthasdey2304/100-days-of-code/README.md

 # 100-days-of-code
-This is my repository where I would be practising coding for 100 days both for DSA and Development.
+This is my repository where I would be practising coding for 100 days both for DSA and Development on alternative days!.